vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 - A token gets locked: This token is now available for delegation
-- A token gets unlocked: If the token holder has sufficient undelegated tokens, this stake is used to cover the now unlocked tokens (i.e., the available amount of delegatable tokens is reduced to match the locking status.
+- A token gets unlocked: If the token holder has sufficient undelegated tokens, this stake is used to cover the now unlocked tokens (i.e., the available amount of delegateable tokens is reduced to match the locking status.
 This could mean that the token- holder has a delegation-command scheduled that is no longer executable; this command will then be ignored at the start of the next epoch.